IP Ratings for Two-Way Radios: What Do You Need?

 The second number in an IP rating tells you how well an electrical device is protected against ingress of liquids.
 The scale goes from 0 to 8, where 0 gives the lowest protection and 8 the highest.

-Here’s the detail of the ingress protection ratings.
+Here’s the detail of the ingress protection ratings with their meanings.

 Does that mean an IP68-rated radio is the best to buy in all situations?